 Top Cheyenne Attractions

-But there is more to this iconic destination than just boots and spurs: With a thriving art community, a variety of soft adventure opportunities nearby, and an eclectic selection of shopping and dining options, Cheyenne offers travelers an experience that is truly unique.
-Here is a list of the Top 10 Things not to miss when visiting Cheyenne:
+But there is more to this iconic destination than just boots and spurs: with a thriving art community, a variety of soft adventure opportunities nearby, and an eclectic selection of shopping and dining options, Cheyenne offers travelers an experience that is truly unique.
+Here is a list of the top fourteen things not to miss when visiting Cheyenne.

-Terry Bison Ranch - Terry Bison Ranch consists of nearly 30,000 acres of rolling hills and lush grasslands, and more than 2,300 grazing bison.
-A motorized bison tour via train allows visitors to feel right in the middle of the herd.
-Other features include the Sunday lunch train, horseback riding, Kid Corral, fishing and a Trading Post.
-The ranch is also home to The Senator's Restaurant and Brass Buffalo Saloon, a full-service old-West restaurant and saloon.
+If you're wondering what is there to do in Cheyenne, Wyoming, don't miss the Terry Bison Ranch.
+The ranch consists of nearly 30,000 acres of rolling hills and lush grasslands and more than 2,300 grazing bison.
+A tour via train takes visitors right into the middle of the herd.
+Other features include the Sunday lunch train, horseback riding, Kid Corral, fishing and the Trading Post gift shop.

-Cheyenne Botanic Gardens - Come experience the dazzling variety of award-winning, curated displays of plants, shrubs, and trees from around the world in the Grand Conservatory, enjoy family-friendly activities in the Paul Smith Children’s Village, or take a walk through the community vegetable garden and greenhouse.
+One of the top things to see in Cheyenne, WY is the Cheyenne Botanic Gardens.
+Come experience the dazzling variety of award-winning, curated displays of plants, shrubs, and trees from around the world in the Grand Conservatory, enjoy family-friendly activities in the Paul Smith Children’s Village, or take a walk through the community vegetable garden and greenhouse.
+Don’t forget to check out the banana trees!

 The Gardens are also home to Engine 1242, the oldest train engine in Wyoming.
 The Cheyenne Botanic Gardens are open year-round and is free to the public.